Course Outline

 Innovation curve in construction

-Exercise: Identification of waste in a real project site.
+Exercise: Identifying waste in a real construction project.

 Module 2: Lean Construction and Flow Management on Site